httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Booleans {#boolean}

-Boolean values can be conveyed in Structured Headers.
+Boolean values can be conveyed in Structured Fields.

 The ABNF for a Boolean is: